L-T-B/uiuctf/writeups/miniaturehorsedb.md

 (this validates that the number is between 0 and 100)

-And except for **favortite key/value pair**:

-	favorite_key = request.form['favorite_key']
-	if "'" in favorite_key: error = 'Custom favorite name may not contain single quote' if len(favorite_key) > 64: 'Custom favorite name too long'

-	favorite_value = request.form['favorite_value']
-	if "'" in favorite_value: error = 'Custom favorite may not contain single quote' if len(favorite_value) > 64: 'Custom favorite too long'

-They have a small diffrenze they don't define the error variable if the lenght isn't right

-A SQL injection isn't possible but the injection of arbitrary JSON data is...

 ### 5.)
 Flag reveal

 	{% if favorite == 'number' and pony['favorites'][favorite] == 1337 %}